lian/msfs2020-go/vfrmap/README.md

 * `-v` show program version
 * `-verbose` verbose output
+* `-disable-teleport` disables teleport

 ## usage

-click on your plane to see gps coordinates, follow or don't follow the plane, or open the current location on google maps in a new tab.
+* clicking on your plane to see gps coordinates, follow or don't follow the plane, or open the current location on google maps in a new tab.

-if you click on the map itself a new marker appears. clicking on that marker allows you to teleport to this location or enter your own gps coordinates.
+* clicking on the map itself to create a marker. clicking on that marker allows you to teleport to this location or enter your own gps coordinates.
+* dragging the map stops following the plane.

-esc key switching between following the plane or freely moving around on the map.
+* pressing escape key switches between following the plane or freely moving around on the map.
+* clicking on the top right corner hides the HUD

 ## change visualisation